peter88213/nvhelp-en/source/plotting.rst

    Plot lines

-“Plot line” can mean a variety of things: narrative strand, thread, character arc, storyline, subplot, sequence of cause and effect, sequence of setup and payoff, and so on.
+"Plot line" can mean a variety of things: narrative strand, thread, character arc, storyline, subplot, sequence of cause and effect, sequence of setup and payoff, and so on.
 You can think of a plot line as a line on which plot points are arranged